craft-snippets/Craft-static-file-manager/README.md

 * This plugin allows you to keep the list of static files in PHP configuration file instead of Twig.
 CSS and JS files will be injected into proper places - CSS files to end of `<head>` and JS files at end of `<body>`.
+* You can also include links to google fonts CSS files, like `https://fonts.googleapis.com/css2?family=Montserrat:wght@100;400&display=swap` - it will be included like other CSS files.
-* Plugin also allows for cache busting of files by appending URL parameter to their paths with their modification date.
+* Plugin also allows for cache busting of files by appending URL parameter to their paths which contains their modification date.
+This means that files will be cache busted only if they were modified.
 Files from external servers won't be cache busted.
 * Plugin exposes endpoint that lists all static files in JSON format, so the list can be consumed by frontend build tools.
+This does not include google fonts files.

 ## Usage

-In order to use plugin, place this variable into base template of your project:
+In order to use plugin, place this code into base template of your project:

 ```
-{{craft.staticFileManager.outputFiles()}}
+{% do craft.staticFileManager.outputFiles() %}
 ```

 You can pass false to this function to cancel injection of assets into template:

 ```
-{{craft.staticFileManager.outputFiles(false)}}
+{% do craft.staticFileManager.outputFiles(false) %}
 ```

 Be advised that static files won't be inserted is there is no `<body>` or `<head>` tags in your template.